bitstadium/HockeySDK-tvOS/Documentation/Guides/Installation & Setup.md

 #### 3.3.2 Attaching custom properties and measurements to a custom event

-It's possible to attach porperties and/or measurements to a custom event.
+It's possible to attach properties and/or measurements to a custom event.

 - Properties have to be a string.
 - Measurements have to be of a numeric type.